vidstack/player/apps/site/app/docs/[lib]/player/[5]components/[3]display/[3]captions/page.md

 {% code_preview name="usage" copyHighlight=true highlight="3" size="large" /%}

-The captions component also be placed inside the `$tag:media-outlet` if the controls are outside of the video container:
+The captions component also be placed inside the `$tag:media-provider` if the controls are outside of the video container:

 {% code_snippet name="external-controls" highlight="3" /%}